History of Syria

-The history of Syria covers events which occurred on the territory of the present Syrian Arab Republic and events which occurred in the region of Syria.
-Throughout ancient times the territory of present Syrian Arab Republic was occupied and ruled by several empires, including the Sumerians, Mitanni, Assyrians, Babylonians, Egyptians, Hittites, Canaanites, Phoenicians, Arameans, Amorites, Persians, Greeks and Romans.
+The history of Syria covers events which occurred on the territory of the Syrian Arab Republic and events which occurred in the region of Syria.
+Throughout ancient times the territory of the Syrian Arab Republic was occupied and ruled by several empires, including the Sumerians, Mitanni, Assyrians, Babylonians, Egyptians, Hittites, Canaanites, Phoenicians, Arameans, Amorites, Persians, Greeks and Romans.
 Syria is considered to have emerged as an independent country for the first time on 24 October 1945, upon the signing of the United Nations Charter by the Syrian government, effectively ending France's mandate by the League of Nations to "render administrative advice and assistance to the population" of Syria, which came in effect in April 1946.

-On 21 February 1958, however, Syria merged with Egypt to create the United Arab Republic after plebiscitary ratification of the merger by both countries' nations, but seceded from it in 1961, thereby recovering its full independence.
-Since 1963, the Syrian Arab Republic has been ruled by the Ba’ath Party, run by the Assad family exclusively since 1970.
-At present, Syria is fractured between rival forces due to the Syrian Civil War.
+On 21 February 1958, however, Syria merged with Egypt to create the United Arab Republic after plebiscitary ratification of the merger by voters in both countries, but seceded from it in 1961, thereby recovering its full independence.
+From 1963 until 2024, the Syrian Arab Republic was ruled by the Ba’ath Party, with the Assad family exclusively in power since 1971.
+Following the fall of the Assad regime, Syria entered a political transition under the transitional government on 29 March 2025.

 Prehistory

 The oldest remains found in Syria date from the Palaeolithic era (c.800,000 BCE).
-On 23 August 1993 a joint Japan-Syria excavation team discovered fossilized Paleolithic human remains at the Dederiyeh Cave some 400 km north of Damascus.
+On 23 August 1993, a joint Japan-Syria excavation team discovered fossilized Paleolithic human remains at the Dederiyeh Cave some 400 km north of Damascus.
 The bones found in this massive cave were those of a Neanderthal child, estimated to have been about two years old, who lived in the Middle Palaeolithic era (ca. 200,000 to 40,000 years ago).
 Although many Neanderthal bones had been discovered already, this was practically the first time that an almost complete child's skeleton had been found in its original burial state.

 Archaeologists have demonstrated that civilization in Syria was one of the most ancient on earth.
 Syria is part of the Fertile Crescent, and since approximately 10,000 BCE it was one of the centers of Neolithic culture (PPNA) where agriculture and cattle breeding appeared for the first time in the world.
 The Neolithic period (PPNB) is represented by rectangular houses of the Mureybet culture.
 In the early Neolithic period, people used vessels made of stone, gyps and burnt lime.
 Finds of obsidian tools from Anatolia are evidence of early trade relations.
 The cities of Hamoukar and Emar flourished during the late Neolithic and Bronze Age.